Stories

 The youth who came were not just looking for a place to be.
 Many were looking for stability and hope.
 Some were seeking Jesus—something solid to hold onto in a world where they feel unheard or dismissed.

-These camps became a place where youth were engaged in worship, teaching, discussion, prayer, and encouragement—and where they could be listened to and supported.
+These camps are a place where youth can engage in worship, Biblical teaching, discussion, prayer, and encouragement—and where they could be listened to and supported.

 How you can help